JoaoCVerissimo/Tardis/memory-bank/03-coding-patterns.md

 ### CSS Variables

-All colors are defined using HSL values for better control over lightness and opacity:
+All colors are defined using HSL values in `src/app/globals.css`.
+Generic variables like `--color-background`, `--color-primary`, etc., are defined in `:root` and map to the currently active theme's specific variables (e.g., `--color-background-clear` when `data-theme='clear'` is active).
+This allows components to use generic color classes while adapting to the dynamic theme.

 ```css
 :root {